Everblush/everblush/README.md

 </a>

 # About
-Everblush is colorscheme like the others in the programmer / ricer's community.
-But with beautiful syntax highlighting and color's.
-Everblush was before termed as "UwU" but after the name it has become "Everblush".
-So, to the old users who might be finding UwU then this is UwU with some of the updates.
+Everblush is colorscheme like the others in the unixporn community.
+But with beautiful syntax highlighting and colors

 ## Ports
-# Editor's (most importantly xD)
+# Editors
 - [Vim](https://github.com/Everblush/everblush.vim)
 - [Neovim](https://github.com/Everblush/everblush.nvim)
 - [VsCode](https://github.com/Everblush/vscode)